 Thirty years later, the island gets three United 737s weekly from Honolulu and three from Guam.
 That's it, apart from regional airlines offering local flights.
 It's not just that the Stars and Stripes came down.
 Blame also Pohnpei's mangrove fringe, which means there are almost no beaches.
 Also, there's hardly enough flat land for a decent golf course.
 There aren't any.
-Casino?
+Casinos?
 Negative.
 You can see why Lonely Planet's last edition for Micronesia was published in 2000.

 Sokehs Island, now joined to Pohnpei by a short bridge, has an impressive cliff at Sokehs Rock, but it's hard to monetize.
 Back in 1977, an adventurer tried hang gliding but was caught in a draft, smashed into the rock, and seriously hurt.
 The clouds are standard, too, along with almost 200 inches of rain annually.

 Here's the same rock from the other side.
 The island's coral-reef necklace is on display, along with two of the several natural breaks in the reef.
 Those breaks made it possible for American whalers to drop by in the 1840s and 50s.
 The island at that time had no government in the modern sense and operated with traditional nahnmwharkis, each ruling a segment of the roughly circular island.
 The Spanish finally installed a governor in 1886.
-The whalers were gone by then, but copra had become the most important industry, largely in the hands of a German company, the Jaluit Gesellschaft.
+By then, copra had become the most important industry, largely in the hands of a German company, the Jaluit Gesellschaft.

 We're still up top: here's the view over the island's airport, on Dekehtik Island, now linked to the main island by road.
 The one town on the island, Kolonia, lies almost hidden in the treed peninsula reaching out to the airport.
 Roughly 6,000 people live in town.
 That leaves about 35,000 scattered around the island's perimeter.
 There's a paved road tracing that near-circle, but there's no bus service--just expensive taxis.
-There are no cross-island roads, either, or any interior settlement.
+There are no cross-island roads, either.
 Without money for a ride into town, people can be very isolated.

 Note for statistics hounds: average household income is about $20,000, but it's been declining about three percent annually for more than a decade, and what wealth there is is heavily concentrated in and near Kolonia.

 A clearer view of Kolonia.
 The Spanish called the place Santiago de la Ascension, but informally they also called it La Colonia.
-The Germans bought the island after the Spanish-American War--their motivation was money from the old standby, copra--and they renamed the town Die Kolonie.
+The Germans bought the island after the Spanish-American War--their motivation was political expansion, buttressed secondarily by copra income--and they renamed the town Die Kolonie.
 The Japanese acquired the islands as a mandate after World War I, and--this sounds like a Monty Python sketch--renamed the town Koronie.
 When the Americans took over, the name became Kolonia.
 Colonia would have been a possibility, but it was already taken by the capital of Yap Island, a thousand miles to the west and another member of the Trust Territory and, later, the FSM.
-A purpose-built capital would be built in the 1990s for that new country; it was at Palakir, a village a few miles west of Kolonia.
+A purpose-built capital would be built in the 1990s for the new country; it's at Palakir, a village a few miles west of Kolonia.

 The rock of Sokehs Island (and the rest of Pohnpei) is basalt, which matters a lot more than you might guess.

 The same rock is found in lots of places around the island, including here at Kepirohi Fall, caught here during a cloudburst.
 The rain is warm, which is nice except that your eyes sting from the sweat washing off your forehead.